France

 • On January 1, 2022, the French government implemented a law, “Strengthening the respect of the republican values.”
 The law calls for organizations receiving French governmental funding to respect the laws and values of the French Republic.
 According to the law, every organization that wishes to receive French government funding must sign a “contract of republican commitment” and “Undertake[] (in its activity, in its internal functioning as in its relations with third parties) not to provoke hatred or violence towards anyone and not to condone such acts…[and be] committed to rejecting all forms of racism and anti-Semitism.”
 Any group that is found in breach of the contract will be defunded by the French government.

 • In March 2022, France dissolved the PFLP-linked Collectif Palestine Vaincra (CPV) on the grounds that the group “calls to hatred, violence and discrimination.”
 The primary reasons for the dissolution included CPV’s support of terrorism (support to terror groups and individuals involved or convicted for terror related offenses), which according to the French authorities, “goes hand in hand with a legitimization of the terrorist methods which it endeavors to justify or minimize on the grounds that it is a necessary form of resistance.”
-In April 2022, the French government suspended the dissolution order and launched an appeal.(See NGO Monitor’s analysis “France dissolves anti-Zionist and PFLP-linked Collectif Palestine Vaincra – Main points of the dissolution decree.”)
+On April 22, 2022, the French State Council froze the decree, pending an appeal by the NGO..(See NGO Monitor’s analysis “France dissolves anti-Zionist and PFLP-linked Collectif Palestine Vaincra – Main points of the dissolution decree.”)

 • CPV is a member of Samidoun, an organization that was designated by Israel as a terror group in February 2021 due to its links to the PFLP.
 According to the Israeli Ministry of Defense, Samidoun “acts on the PFLP’s behalf abroad” and “plays a leading and significant role in the PFLP’s anti-Israel propaganda efforts, fundraising, and recruiting activists.
 These activities compliment the armed and violent terrorist struggle that the PFLP engages in against Israel.”